Gorgeous George

 North Hollywood, California

-Wrestler Gorgeous George (George Raymond Wagner) was born in Butte, Boyd County,
+Wrestler Gorgeous George (George Raymond Wagner) was born in Butte, Boyd

-Oregon to work as a professional wrestler.
+moved to Oregon to work as a professional wrestler.

 George Wagner was a wrestler with an undistinguished career until he recreated his